Server Monitoring Client

 }

-This module has the feature to auto provision the device in the Thinger.io Platform, but also allows to input a configuration if it's already provisioned.
+This module has the feature to auto-provision the device in the Thinger.io Platform, but also allows for inputting a configuration if it's already provisioned.

 It is also capable of creating a system service so the monitor is always running regarding if the server has been rebooted.